lorenzoreyes/Argentina-Forex-Watch/README.md

 # Argentina Forex Watch
-> Project to keep updated about Forex Rates and analyse the market current situation
+> Project to keep updated about Forex Rates and analyze the market current situation

 > run in terminal pip install -r requirements.txt